-Scoring a game is the act of following a baseball game hitter by hitter, pitch by pitch, with the outcome of each hitter reflected by line markings.
+Scoring a game is the act of following a baseball game hitter by hitter, pitch by pitch, with the outcome of each hitter reflected by line markings on paper.

 Score is kept on a special sheet of paper called a scorecard or scoresheet, marked with a grid, with columns delinating the inning and rows corresponding to slots in the batting order.
+It can be either pre-printed or home made.
 Each position is denoted by a number.
 They are as follows:

 - Pitcher 1

 - First Baseman 3

 - Shortstop 6

 Furthermore, each play has a code, which varies from one scorer to another.
 A fly ball out can be marked with a circle and the fielder's number inside the circle, or by the letter "F" followed by the fielder's number; in this system, a line-out can be scored "L" followed by the number, and a foul ball caught on the fly can be designated by a lower-case "f" or "l" followed by the number.
 A ground ball out is delineated by a hyphen, such as a ground ball out from shortstop to first base is 6-3 and read as "six to three".
 Double plays are written as "DP 6-4-3", such that the shortstop threw to the second baseman who threw it to the first baseman to complete the play.
 If the out is the result of a sacrifice, the notation "Sac" is usually added before the out (i.e. "Sac 2-3", or "Sac F9").
 A player reaching on an error would be marked "E" followed by the position number of the player who committed the error, next to the base which he reached.